orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * The rolling compilers (C++ 20 or newer) for bleeding edge packages correspond to gcc_slot_15_2, gcc_slot_16_1, llvm_slot_21, llvm_slot_22, a
   non-exaustive list of USE flags.
-* LTS compilers have the GLIBCXX_ versioned symbols, GPU stack compatibility, practically complete version of the C++ standard on both the *C++ compiler* and *C++ standard library*, and libstdc++ versioned symbols needed to use the prebuilt LTS binaries built with the same libstdc++ version.
+* LTS compilers have the libstdc++ GLIBCXX_ versioned symbols, GPU stack compatibility, practically complete version of the C++ standard on both the *C++ compiler* and *C++ standard library*, and ensure that the userland is built for compatibility for C++ prebuilt LTS binaries.
 * The rolling compilers have the up-to-date implementation of the edition of the C++ standard,  increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that